khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 Khanon.js is an open source game engine extending Babylon.js.

-Babylon.js is a powerful graphical engine for web browsers, it is open source and it is in constant development and maintenance.
+Babylon.js is a powerful graphical engine for web browsers, it is open source and it is in constant development.
 If you don't know what Babylon.js is capable to do, please take a look to the [Babylon.js website](https://babylonjs.com/).

-So.. what's the job of Khanon.js?
+*So.. what's the job of Khanon.js?*

-Khanon.js implements a layer between Babylon.js and the logic of your game, adding lifecycle to different objects such scenes, sprites, meshes or particles.
-It also adds common features that a video game could require like assets management, actors, states, notifications, input mappers, scene maps, and many others that will make the game development easier and enjoyable.
+Khanon.js implements a layer between Babylon.js and the logic of your game, appending lifecycle and new features to the Babylon.js sourcebase.
+Aassets management, states workflow, actors interactions, input mappers, and many others that will make the game development easier.

-Khanon.js doesn’t pretend to substitute any of the Babylon.js features.
-Instead, its job is widening what Babylon.js offers, adding new features and functionalities.
-It also presents some alternatives like the [Logger](https://khanonjs.com/api-docs/classes/modules_logger.Logger.html) class, which is slightly different.
+It is designed to create video games (and interactive applications) in 2D and 3D environments.
+It is flexible and modular, allowing you to easily expand your project by modifying and moving back or forward any element you need.

-Khanon.js is being designed to create video games, but it can be used to create any kind of interactive and multimedia application.
+-- *Khanon.js wants the user to focus in the game design.
+That's the main goal of this project.* --

 # What about the code?